smattymatty/mathew-storm-site/writing_content/labyrinth-of-sisyphus/Chapter 1 - The Arrival.md

 Daedalus stared at the wooden barrier for a long moment, then turned to face Sisyphus with eyes that had gone flat and calculating.

-"Three hours," he said, reaching for a piece of bread.
-"We have three hours to convince a king who has never been denied anything that two men can accomplish what should take months of planning."
+"Three hours," he said as he picked up a piece of bread.
+"We have three hours to convince a mad king that two men can accomplish what should take months of planning."

 Sisyphus picked up his wine cup, the morning light through the window catching the liquid's surface.
 "What exactly does he expect to see?"